BUILDING NURSING SCIENCE THROUGH PARTNERSHIPS

 We asked the RIG leaders to share their thoughts on how to increase collaboration in MNRS and to grow our membership among clinical nurse researchers.
 They encouraged MNRS to talk with clinically based nurses and nurse researchers to find out their needs and ensure they feel there is value where they can learn and grow.
 Dr Heitschmidt also suggested that MNRS consider collaborating with clinical nursing organizations to increase the visibility of the organization among clinical nurses.

+In the video above, Elise shares why she was drawn to the Research thru Academic-Clinical Partnerships RIG.
 We have many RIGs that cross the lifespan and in diverse settings with many opportunities for collaboration.
 A couple of questions suggested by Drs.
 Albert and Heitschmidt for RIG members to consider are what are the commonalities that would foster collaboration?
 How can resources be shared?
 How can MNRS facilitate ongoing communication between RIGs during the year?
 Learning from co-chairs what other RIGs are doing would help increase engagement during the year and spark opportunities for engagement.

+Also above, Mary shares her servant leader approach and how focusing on the snowball can actually build a mountain.
 The Research thru Academic-Clinical Partnerships RIG exemplifies the heart of nursing science in their collaborative approach to building bridges that sustain multi-organization research to increase generalizability of outcomes that can be translated into clinical practice.